asozza/ecearth-quests/epochal/NEMO/NEMO_workflow.md

 ### Adding the bounds

 It is important to add cell bounds to this coordinate file so that we have a reference file for conservative interpolation.
 This can be achieved with the tool `orca_bounds_new.py` from AQUA available in the specific branch which can create the required cell bounds.
-The original tool is meant to work with the mesh_mask file, but given that at this stage it is not available yet we modified slightly the code in order to make it work with simply a coordinate file.
+The original tool is meant to work with the `mesh_mask.nc` file, but given that at this stage it is not available yet we modified slightly the code in order to make it work with simply a coordinate file.
 The adapted version is available at https://github.com/DestinE-Climate-DT/AQUA/blob/orca-coordinates.nc/cli/orca-grids/orca_bounds_new.py

 ```bash
 ./orca_bounds_new.py --stagg F --no-level coords_halo.nc coords_bounds.nc
 ```

-The options for staggering is set to `F` mostly because `paleorca` is an F-grid according to IPSL team, and `--no-level` is set because there is no need to try to produce vertical coordinates (it will not work since there are no such info in the coordinate file)
+The options for staggering is set to `F` mostly because `paleorca` is an F-grid according to IPSL team, and `--no-level` is set because there is no need to try to produce vertical coordinates (it will not work since there are no such info in the coordinate file).

 ### Interpolate the bathymetry